mozilla/addons-frontend/docs/telemetry.md

 - Right click in `about:config`, select `new` and add `extensions.webapi.testing` as `Boolean`.
 It should be `true`.
 - Restart the browser

-Now enable collection on -dev.
+Now enable collection on -dev:

 - open the Browser Console (and not the classic devtools) and type:
   ```javascript